 Yods signify that the hand of God is at work.

-⭐The Hand of God also appears here: Tower Tarot card
+⭐The Hand of God also appears here: The Tower Symbols

 Who’s Hand is Emerging From The Cloud?